Image

 Research topics

-• The experimental characterization ex vivo and in vivo of the laws of behavior of living tissues and materials for the living (figure 1).
+bullet Experimental characterization, both ex vivo and in vivo, of the behavior laws of living tissues and materials for living organisms.

-• The proposal of new laws of behavior adapted to the studied tissues and materials, with the permanent concern of proposing laws whose parameters can be characterized experimentally.
+bullet Proposal of new behavior laws adapted to the tissues and materials studied, with a constant concern to offer laws whose parameters can be experimentally characterized.

-• Numerical simulation of living tissues and materials (figure 2), taking into account the specific anatomy of the patient and proposing solutions for routine clinical use (generation of patient-specific models, acceleration of calculations via model reduction techniques).
+bullet Numerical simulation of living tissues and materials for living organisms, taking into account patient-specific anatomy and proposing solutions for routine clinical use (generation of patient-specific models, acceleration of calculations via model reduction techniques).

 recherche image 1 bioméca image 6 recherche image 2